Hans Schlossberger: Career

-He studied medicine at the University of Tübingen, the Ludwig Maximilian University of Munich and the University of Strasbourg, and obtained his doctorate in medicine at Tübingen in 1913 with the dissertation Beiträge zur Serodiagnose der Syphilis mittels der Wassermannschen Reaktion.
+He studied medicine at the University of Tübingen, the Ludwig-Maximilians-Universität München and the University of Strasbourg, and obtained his doctorate in medicine at Tübingen in 1913 with the dissertation Beiträge zur Serodiagnose der Syphilis mittels der Wassermannschen Reaktion.
 He worked as an intern for the Nobel laureate Paul Ehrlich at the Royal Institute for Experimental Therapy while preparing his dissertation from 1912.
-After working at the German Hospital in London, he was employed as scientific assistant of the Nobel laureate Emil von Behring at the University of Marburg Center of Hygiene.
+After working at the German Hospital in London, he was employed as scientific assistant of the Nobel laureate Emil von Behring at Marburg University Center of Hygiene.
 He served as a military physician in the Army Medical Service during the First World War.
 From 1917 to 1929, he worked at the National Institute for Experimental Therapy (now the Paul Ehrlich Institute).
 In 1929, he joined the Federal Health Bureau (Reichsgesundheitsamt) as a government councillor and subsequently as a senior government councillor.
 From 1935 to 1941, he was director of one of the departments at the Robert Koch Institute.

 He was Professor of Hygiene and Director of the Institute of Hygiene at the University of Jena from 1941.
 From 1946 to 1955, he held the chair in medical microbiology and infection control at the Goethe University Frankfurt and was Director of its Institute for Medical Microbiology and Infection Control (Hygiene-Institut).
-He also served as Dean of the Faculty of Medicine 1952–1953.
+He also served as Dean of the Faculty of Medicine from 1952 to 1953.
 He was editor-in-chief of Medical Microbiology and Immunology, a journal founded by Robert Koch.
 He was also editor of the most recent editions of the influential book Experimental Bacteriology.

 He was a member of the Academy of Sciences Leopoldina, in the section Microbiology and Immunology.

 Personal life

-He was a son of the physician and numismatist Hans Schlossberger, Sr. (1855–1927), a grandson of the noted biochemist Julius Eugen Schlossberger (one of the disciples of Justus von Liebig) and a descendant of burgomaster of Esslingen Georg Andreas Schlossberger (1666–1737).
+He was a son of the physician and numismatist Hans Schlossberger Sr. (1855–1927), a grandson of the noted biochemist Julius Eugen Schlossberger (one of the disciples of Justus von Liebig) and a descendant of burgomaster of Esslingen Georg Andreas Schlossberger (1666–1737).
 In 1918, he married Gertrud Benger, and they had three children.